 Professor Tuan is an internationally renowned biomedical scientist specializing in musculoskeletal biology and tissue regeneration, whose work covers both basic science and engineering, as well as translational and clinical applications.
 His significant contributions have been recognized by the Hap Paul Award of the International Society of Technologies in Arthroplasty in 1997, the Marshall Urist Award for Excellence in Tissue Regeneration Research of the Orthopaedic Research Society in 2004, the Carnegie Science Award in Life Sciences, and the Clemson Award of the Society for Biomaterials in 2016.
 In 2017, Professor Tuan was elected a Fellow of the National Academy of Inventors (NAI) for his accomplishments in innovation and translational research that bring significant impact on society.

-Shang Hailong is Managing Director of SenseTime Hong Kong, and he is responsible for the company’s overall strategic and overseas business.
+Shang Hailong is the Managing Director of SenseTime Hong Kong, and he is responsible for the company’s overall strategic and overseas business.
 In particular, he leads the business for some of SenseTime’s fields of innovation, which include autonomous driving, new retail, health industry, and remote sensing.
 With his keen insights as well as rich experience working on large-scale projects, overseas business management, and government relations and engagement at all levels, Shang Hailong has led the swift and successful development of SenseTime’s strategic and overseas business.

 In addition to his post at SenseTime, Shang Hailong currently serves as vice director general of the Hong Kong Science and Technology Alliance and vice director general of the Shanghai AI Alliance, among other positions.
 Before joining SenseTime, Shang Hailong was the high-ranking Senior Vice President of China Unicom Global, overseeing its global B2B business.
 Furthermore, he has also served as the director of China Mobile Hong Kong’s government projects division as well as university lecturer.
 Shang Hailong holds a BA in Industrial Science and MBA.